Kombucha Tea: The Ultimate Guide to Its Surprising Health Benefits

 • Kombucha Starter Culture – SCOBY = Symbiotic Culture of Bacteria and Yeast The SCOBY, bacteria, and yeast eat most of the Tea’s sugar, transforming the Tea into a fizzy, slightly sour fermented drink.

 • 2 cups of starter liquid from another Kombucha tea.
-You can buy plain Kombucha Tea from the store and use that, or you can borrow some from a friend.
+You can buy plain Kombucha Tea from the store and use it, or you can borrow some from a friend.

 • A brewing glass jar